glowka/drf-yasg-json-api/README.md

 ##### Stripping `write_only` fields from response and `read_only` from request

-`drf_yasg_json_api.inspectors.InlineSerializerStrippingInspector` strips fields inaccessible in request/response to achieve cleaner view on when each field can be used.
+`drf_yasg_json_api.inspectors.InlineSerializerSmartInspector` strips fields inaccessible in request/response to achieve cleaner view on when each field can be used.

 You can revert to traditional `drf-yasg` view of all serializer fields in both response and request by replacing this